-When something peculiar enters nostrils or when there is swelling on its internal surface for some reason, sensory cells in the nostrils send a message of alarm to the brain.
-This message is couriered by a nerve named trigeminal to the brain center which controls breathing.
-The brain has to respond quickly to throw out the foreign substance, if any, in the nostrils before it can enter in the lungs which are made of very delicate mucous membrane.
-One important point to be kept in mind is that lungs do not inflate or subside.
-It is the diaphragm which through its action of contraction and flattening during inhalation causes the chest to expand and through action of relaxation and rising during exhalation causes the chest to subside.
+When something peculiar to the body enters the nostrils, or when there is swelling on the nose’s internal surface for some reason, the sensory cells in the nostrils will send a message of alarm to the brain.
+The message is couriered by a nerve called the trigeminal to the center of the brain, which controls the person’s breathing.
+The brain would then have to respond quickly to throw out the foreign substance in the nostrils before it can enter the lungs, which are mostly made of the very delicate mucous membrane.
+One important point to keep in mind during this process is that the lungs do not inflate or subside, and it is the diaphragm, through its action of contraction and flattening during inhalation, that causes the chest to expand.
+Furthermore, through the action of relaxation and rising during exhalation, the diaphragm causes the chest to subside.

-At the command of the brain for a sneeze diaphragm contracts considerably allowing lungs to breathe in a greater quantity of air.
-Thereafter diaphragm relaxes, not as it does normally but with suddenness.
-Resulting exhalation is a sudden noisy burst of air and moisture through the nose and mouth expelling air at a maximum speed of 165 kilometers per hour.
-Foreign particles or mucous logged in nostrils or wind pipe are thrown out in that burst of air which can be compared with running a vacuum cleaner in reverse!
-During an average sneeze about 5,000 particles of moisture are thrown out up to 4 meters.
+At the command of the brain, the sneezing occurs when the diaphragm contracts considerably, thus allowing the lungs to breathe in a great quantity of air.
+After the said action, the diaphragm relaxes, although it relaxes with suddenness rather than its normal and slow way of relaxing its muscles.
+The resulting exhalation of the diaphragm causes a sudden noisy burst of air, and the moisture on the nose and mouth expels air at a maximum speed of 165 kilometers per hour, which is quite fast.
+The foreign particles or mucous logged in nostrils or windpipe are then thrown out in that burst of air, and its speed can be compared with running a vacuum cleaner in reverse.
+In an average sneeze, about 5,000 particles of mucous and moisture are thrown out up to 4 meters in length.

 Histamines and the Muscles Involved in Sneezing